By Timothy Todd and Rodrigo Onofre

 Soybean cyst nematode (SCN) is a major problem in soybean fields throughout eastern and central Kansas (Figure 1).
 It is important to monitor SCN levels regularly to determine if management strategies, such as variety resistance and crop rotation, have been successful.

-Immediately following harvest is the best time to check fields for SCN and start planning for next season.
 Confirming the presence of SCN and determining population levels is the basis for a successful integrated management program.
 Here we discuss the recommended strategy for SCN sampling.

 - A soil probe (or sharpshooter spade)